itsisaac19/ntrl/README.md

 ![alt text](https://i.ibb.co/z2G4q4N/readmeimg-2x.png)

 Introducing 'Ntrl' – the app that connects the world in a single question.
 Every day, discover profound questions that ignite your soul.
 Answer during the mesmerizing moments of sunrise and sunset, capturing your reflections in the light of the world.
 Join our global community, celebrating shared experiences and sparking meaningful conversations.
 Ntrl – where the world's beauty and your deepest thoughts come together.
 Join the conversation today.

+This project was submitted to the 2023 Congressional App Challenge.
+Watch the video here: [youtube link](https://www.youtube.com/watch?v=qjYsQ3QRgyw)